-All flyers and posters to be placed on bulletin boards must meet the guidelines stated in the first section of this policy.
-Preferred size is 8.5" X 11" but not to exceed 11" X 17" and must be secured by using pushpins or thumbtacks on bulletin boards.
+Flyers and posters must meet the guidelines stated in the first section of this policy.
+Preferred size is 8.5" X 11" but not to exceed 11" X 17" and must be secured by using pushpins or thumbtacks.
 Bulletin boards and posting areas are defined for use as follows:

-- Bulletin boards identified as "Designated" or "General University Posting Areas" are available for posting to the following: University departments, registered student organizations, and/or academic classes, and approved non-University firms or organizations.
-Requests by non-University firms and organizations must be in writing and submitted to the Dean of Students Office (DOSO).
-To obtain a current listing of all designated or "general University posting areas," contact Special Events and Scheduling Services (SESS). - Bulletin boards identified as "Restricted" are under the jurisdiction of a college, department, or administrative office and are restricted to their use only.
-University campus groups, organizations, and University departments may request permission to use these bulletin boards from the appropriate college, department, or administrative official. - Groups or individuals using designated bulletin boards may bring ten (10) copies to Special Events and Scheduling Services (SESS) (UC 017) to be posted by a member of the SESS staff.
+- Bulletin boards identified as designated or general University posting areas may be utilized by University departments, registered student organizations, academic classes, and approved non-University firms or organizations.
+Requests by non-University firms or organizations must be made in writing and submitted to the (DOSO).
+To obtain a current listing of all designated or general University posting areas, contact Special Events and Scheduling (SES). - Bulletin boards identified as restricted are under the jurisdiction of a college, department, or administrative office and are for their use only.
+Permission to post on these board may be requested from the appropriate college, department, or administrative office. - Groups or individuals using designated bulletin boards may bring ten (10) copies to Special Events and Scheduling (SES) (UC 017) to be posted by a member of the SES staff.
 Flyers/posters are typically posted on Tuesday of each week.
-Provide the SESS staff with the flyers/posters by the end of day Monday.
-If this deadline is missed, groups or individuals may post flyers/posters with approval from SESS office or postpone hanging until the following Tuesday.
-SESS reserves the right to postpone the posting of flyers/posters during peak times if space is limited. - A public posting area is available for posting by off campus groups or for non-University related activities held off campus, with permission from the DOSO.
-The DOSO is located within the Center for Campus Life on the main level of University Center East, Room 1232 in Fireside Lounge, and can be reached at 812-464-1862 or you may email deanofstudents@usi.edu.
-The public posting area is located just inside the University Center East boulevard entrance.
+Provide the SES staff with the flyers/posters by end of day Monday.
+If this deadline is missed, groups or individuals may post flyers/posters with approval from SES office or postpone hanging until the following Tuesday.
+SES reserves the right to delay the posting of flyers/posters during peak times if space is limited. - A public bulletin board is available for off campus groups or for non-University related activities held off campus, with permission from the DOSO.
+The DOSO is located within the Center for Campus Life on the main level of University Center East, Room 1256 in Fireside Lounge, and can be reached at 812-464-1862 or you may email deanofstudents@usi.edu.
+The public posting bulletin board is located on the ground level of University Center East.